 The animal ordinance also addresses various nuisances involving animals, including barking and damage caused by pets running loose.
 City ordinance requires dog owners walking their pet off their property to be responsible for picking up any feces and carrying the necessary equipment to do so.

 The Plymouth Public Safety Department is very concerned with issues involving animal bites.
 The City Code outlines procedures for declarations of dangerous dogs and potentially dangerous dogs.
 Please call 9-1-1, if you are involved in or witness a bite situation.

 Keeping wild animals as pets is a violation of the animal ordinance.
 The keeping of farm animals is regulated by the city’s Zoning Ordinance.

 Wildlife in Suburban Areas

-The Police Department discourages individuals from feeding wildlife in all situations.
+Plymouth Police discourage individuals from feeding wildlife in all situations.

 For more information on dealing with particular wildlife issues, check out our brochure, Encountering Wildlife in Suburban Habitats (PDF) or check the Minnesota DNR website.